dailymotion/oplog/README.md

 ## UDP API

-To send operation events to the agent, an UDP datagram containing a JSON object must be crafted and sent on the agent's UDP port (8042 by default).
+To send operations to the agent, an UDP datagram containing a JSON object must be crafted and sent on the agent's UDP port (8042 by default).

 The format of the message is as follow: